anitazng/stock-summary/README.md

 ## Description

 A simple program that sends you an email summary of your investment portfolio perfomance.
-Provides current profit/loss percentage of each position in your portfolio as well as the daily P&L.
+Provides current profit/loss percentage of each position in your portfolio, the daily P&L, and your total P&L for the day.

 Uses Outlook and Questrade account.